userfrosting/learn/22.upgrading/01.46-to-50/02.guide/docs.md

 ### Services -> Dependency Injection

 Services have been updated for UserFrosting 5.
-While the principle is the same, the way to register service is different.
+While the principle is the same, the way to register a service is different.
 Services are now served by the new dependency injection container, PHP-DI.
 You should head over to the [Dependency Injection Chapter](/dependency-injection) to learn more about PHP-DI integration in UserFrosting 5 before going further.

 Your services definition must first be updated to implement `UserFrosting\ServicesProvider\ServicesProviderInterface`.
 For example: